efrecon/docker-images/README.md

-All automatically built images use the [binenv](./binenv/README.md) image to download binaries and create a new [image](./binenv/distribution/README.md) with as little cruft as possible, i.e. just the binary itself insert on top of an Alpine image able to run glibc compiled binaries if necessary.
+All automatically built images use the [binenv](./binenv/README.md) image to download binaries and create a new [image](./binenv/distribution/README.md) with as little cruft as possible, i.e. just the binary itself inserted on top of an Alpine image able to run glibc compiled binaries if necessary.

 + [awless] - A Mighty CLI for AWS